Joe Biden Forced To Apologize For Calling Bill Clinton’s Impeachment ‘Partisan Lynching’

 On Tuesday, Trump said that he believed that he was being unfairly attacked by Democrats with the House impeachment inquiry.

 The president faced immediate backlash from across the political spectrum.
-Biden himself weighed in, saying that making the comparison to lynching was shameful.
+Biden himself weighed in, saying that making the comparison to lynching was shameful, according to the Chicago Sun-Times.

 “Impeachment is not ‘lynching,’ it is part of our Constitution.
 Our country has a dark, shameful history with lynching, and to even think about making this comparison is abhorrent.
 It’s despicable,” he said.